Vaccinations

 Travel vaccinations in Portugal

 Vaccination requirements for entering Portugal may exist, although this depends entirely on your nationality.
-Check with a Portuguese embassy or consulate in your area before you travel to Portugal to make sure.
+Check with a Portuguese embassy or consulate in your area before you travel to the country to make sure.
 The Centers for Disease Control also provide advice for those traveling to areas that require them.

 The Ministry of Health also provides a number of recommended travel vaccines.
 These vaccines are available in travel clinics and are ideally given two to three months before you travel: